radical-cybertools/radical.pilot/docs/source/overview.rst

 Figure 1 shows a high-level representation of RP architecture (yellow boxes) when deployed on two HPC platforms (Resource A and B), executing an application (Application) with 5 pilots (green boxes) and 36 CUs (red circles).
-Application contains pilot and CU descriptions; RP Client has two
+Application contains pilot and Task descriptions; RP Client has two
 components: Pilot Manager and Task Manager.
 Pilot descriptions are passed to the Pilot Manager and Task descriptions to the Task Manager.
 The Pilot Manager uses Pilot Launcher to launch 2 of the 5 described pilots.
-One pilot is submitted to the local Resource Management (RM) system of Resource A, the other pilot to the RM of Resource B. Once instantiated, each pilot becomes available for CU execution.
+One pilot is submitted to the local Resource Management (RM) system of Resource A, the other pilot to the RM of Resource B. Once instantiated, each pilot becomes available for Task execution.
 At that point, RP Task Manager sends 2 tasks to Resource A and 5 tasks to Resource B.

 .. figure:: architecture.png